serverless/serverless/docs/providers/azure/guide/intro.md

 # Azure - Introduction

 The Serverless Framework helps you develop and deploy serverless applications using Azure Functions.
-It's a CLI that offers structure, automation and best practices for deployment of both code and infrstructure, allowing you to focus on building sophisticated, event-driven, serverless architectures, comprised of [Functions](#functions) and [Events](#events).
+It's a CLI that offers structure, automation and best practices for deployment of both code and infrastructure, allowing you to focus on building sophisticated, event-driven, serverless architectures, comprised of [Functions](#functions) and [Events](#events).

 ## Core Concepts